Heimdallr-1/RangedWeaponAPI/README.md

 ### 🏹 Making bows and crossbows has never been easier!

-⚠️ Dependency disclaimer: This mod depends on Projectile Damage Attribute.
-This will be fixed in the future, by merging the two mods.

 ## Features
 - [x] Bows and Crossbow construction
 - [x] Customizable weapon properties: damage, pull time, projectile velocity (optional)